 Adult: Person 17 to 64 years of age Senior: Person 65 years of age or over Youth: Person 6 to 16 years of age Family/Group: Up to seven people, with a maximum of two adults, visiting a national historic site together.
 School Groups: Students of elementary and secondary schools.

 Fees listed are currently in effect.
 Parks Canada has consulted on modifications to fees and is currently going through the necessary approval processes.
 Upon approval, new and updated fee information will be listed here.
+As per the Government announcement, a freeze for lockage fees is in place until March 31, 2016.
 An Asterisk (*) indicates a new or changed fee from the previous year.
 All fees listed include applicable taxes and are subject to change.

 LOCKAGE - COMMERCIAL